danintel/sawtooth-faq/glossary.rst

 n
     Nodes in a blockchain network
 Nakamoto-style Consensus
-    uses some sort of lottery-based mechanism, such as Proof of Work (vs. Classical Consensus) Node ID
+    Uses some sort of lottery-based mechanism, such as Proof of Work (vs. Classical Consensus) to win the right to commit a block.
+     E.g., PoW or PoET.
+Node ID
     Address
 Node